Residential Pipeline Rehabilitation Contract Terms & Conditions

 15. LIMITATION OF LIABILITY

 Contractor’s total cumulative liability arising from this Agreement, the Work, or any related claim, whether arising from breach of contract, tort (including negligence), strict liability, or otherwise, shall not exceed the total Contract Price paid to Contractor under this Agreement.
-In no event shall Contractor be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, business interruption, or diminution of value.
+This limitation applies to every category of claim, including without limitation any claim for water damage, water intrusion, a Water Escape Event, failure of any Water Supply Component, mold or microbial growth, or damage to real or personal property of any kind.

 16. ASSIGNMENT